PiggyArchive/PiggyAuth/README.md

 * Capes for registered players
 * More configurable
 * Fix blindness & invisibility being given even if disabled
+* Progress Reports
+* Choose what events to block

 ###v2.0.0
 * Improved xbox bypass (Still not working though :expressionless:)